My honey is starting to crystallize in the jar. What does that mean?

 There has been quite a lot of buzz about colony collapse disorder (CCD) and the disappearance of honeybees.
 Much of it is very alarming, and it is of concern to us.
 Things you can do: Start keeping some beehives.
 Do not use neonicotinoids or buy plants treated with them.
 Plant a diverse variety of flowers that successively bloom.

-East Hill Honey Co is a cooperative which means we have a small hand picked team of beekeepers in NW Floirda who work together to provide the highest quality of honey possible.
-Tommy Van Horn, the owner runs 300 of his own hives in the community in addition to managing the bottling, marketing and sales of our product.
+East Hill Honey Co. is a cooperative which means we have a small hand-picked team of beekeepers in NW Florida who work together to provide the highest quality of honey possible.
+East Hill Honey directly manages about 500 hives in the community in addition to managing the bottling, marketing and sales of our product.

 Botulinum endospores are found in the natural environment of dirt and dust, and the spores can contaminate honeys.
 That is why children younger than 1 should not be given honey.
 The developed digestive system of older children and adults destroy the spores.
 Infants, however, can contract botulism from honey as well as other foods that have the spores.
 Infantile botulism cases rarely trace back to honey, but because the spores can be found in some honey, it is best to avoid giving it to infants.